Foxster89/docusaurus-2/docs/testlab.md

 ---
 id: testlab
-title: Our test laboratory
+title: Test laboratory
 ---

 ## Our Plant

 For our tests we used two young tomato plants as shown in the following image.
+This photo shows the plant at the beginning of our COINs21 seminar in May 2021.

 <img src="/img/Test01/ourplant.jpg" alt="our plant" width="350"/>